hitanshijain/Nearest_State_Finder/README.md

 ### All compilation must be done by C++ 11 or later version.

-if you have question about running code and Geohash code, please contact renyu26@bu.edu
+if you have question about running code or Geohash code, please contact renyu26@bu.edu

 if you have question about R-B Tree code, please contact woodywan@bu.edu